ishaan1212/the_sparks_foundation/README.md

 # BasicBankingSystem
-Sparks Foundation Web Development Internship Project : Basic Banking System website.
+The Sparks Foundation Web Development Internship Task : Basic Banking System .
-A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+The task was to create a basic banking website used to transfer money between customers using the website.

-The website has the following specification -
+The website has the following-
-1. A dummy data for upto 10 customers
+**A dummy data for upto 10 customers
-2. Customers table with basic fields such as name, email, current balance etc.
+**Customers table with basic fields such as name, email, current balance etc.
-3. Transaction status
+**Transaction status
-3. Transfer table/ Transfer History which records all the transactions
+**Transfer table/ Transfer History which records all the transactions **A join us page to attract the customers to join the bank

+Flow of the website :
-Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.
+Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers
+Home Page > Join us > If not a member then log in > else get started to transfer money